 Treatment

-To date, there is neither a specific medication to treat nor a vaccine to prevent COVID-19.
+There is neither a specific medication to treat nor a vaccine to prevent COVID-19.
 Since this is a viral infection, antibiotics are not suggested.
 Treatment available is only for the symptoms.
-Oxygen therapy represents the first step to help cope with respiratory impairment.
-Intensive care will be helpful to deal with complicated forms of the disease.
+Oxygen therapy represents the first step in helping people cope with respiratory impairment.
+Intensive care will help deal with complicated forms of the disease.

 Research laboratories around the world are testing different possible treatments for the disease.
-However, supportive care may be given at relieving symptoms which include:
+However, supportive care may be given to relieve symptoms, which include:

 - Pain relievers (acetaminophen or ibuprofen)